phaxio/phaxio-dotnet/Docs/README-vb.md

 batching FaxOptions would look like:

     Dim options = New FaxOptions With { .IsBatch = true, .BatchDelaySeconds = 30 }
-    Dim fax1Id = phaxio.SendFax("8088675309", pdf1)
-    Dim fax2Id = phaxio.SendFax("8088675309", pdf2)
+    fax1.Send("8088675309", pdf1, options)
+    fax2.Send("8088675309", pdf2, options)

 The machine at 808-867-5309 will see pdf1 and pdf2 as one long fax.

+### Get a fax later on

+If you need to operate on a fax after you've sent it and you no longer have the original Fax object, you can create a new Fax object by its id, and then you can resend it, delete it, etc.

+    Dim fax = phaxio.CreateFax("1234")

+This does not work:

+    Dim fax = phaxio.CreateFax()
+    fax.Download();

 ### Downloading a fax

-To retrieve a fax after you've sent it, call DownloadFax with its id:
+To retrieve a fax after you've sent it, call DownloadFax:

-    Dim file = phaxio.DownloadFax("1234")
+    Dim file = fax.Download()

 File is a byte array representing your fax in PDF form that you can write to disk or store in a database.
 You can also specify which format you'd like:

-    Dim file = phaxio.DownloadFax("1234", fileType:="s")
+    Dim file = fax.Download(fileType:="s")

 Specify "s" for a small JPEG, "l" for a large JPEG, or "p" for PDF.
 If you don't specify this, it will be a PDF.

 ### Resending a fax

-You can resend a fax by id:
+You can resend a fax:

-    Dim result as Result = phaxio.ResendFax("123")
+    Dim result as Result = fax.Resend()
     If Not result.Success Then
         Console.WriteLine("Error: " + result.Message)
     End If